-Privacy Notice for Parents/Carers - Pupil Information
+Privacy Notice for Parent Carers - Pupil Information

-Under data protection law, individuals have a right to be informed about how Chadsgrove School uses any personal data that we hold about them.
+Under data protection law, individuals have a right to be informed about how Chadsgrove School uses any personal data that is held about them.
 We comply with this right by providing 'Privacy Notices' (sometimes called 'fair processing notices') to individuals where we are processing their personal data.